tausvels/node_template/README.md

 - Service folder contains all the complex business logic for paths defined in routes.
 - Repository folder contains query statements to interact ONLY with the DATABASE.
 ### PAGES
-- Views folder contain all the ejs files that are used to render on the url hits a specific path. e.g- localhost:8001/ is the main landing page which renders the index.ejs
+- Views folder contain all the ejs files that are used to render as the url hits a specific path. e.g- localhost:8001/ is the main landing page which renders the index.ejs
 ### LIB
 - Holds the logic of how the database acquirs its credentials from env variables.